Your Modern Business Guide To Data Analysis Methods And Techniques

 The action of grouping a set of data elements in a way that said elements are more similar (in a particular sense) to each other than to those in other groups – hence the term ‘cluster.’
 Since there is no target variable when clustering, the method is often used to find hidden patterns in the data.
 The approach is also used to provide additional context to a trend or dataset.

-Let's look at it from a business perspective.
+Let's look at it from an organizational perspective.
 In a perfect world, marketers would be able to analyze each customer separately and give them the best-personalized service, but let's face it, with a large customer base, it is timely impossible to do that.
 That's where clustering comes in.
 By grouping customers into clusters based on demographics, purchasing behaviors, monetary value, or any other factor that might be relevant for your company, you will be able to immediately optimize your efforts and give your customers the best experience based on their needs.

 2. Cohort analysis

 A useful tool to start performing cohort analysis method is Google Analytics.
 You can learn more about the benefits and limitations of using cohorts in GA in this useful guide.
-In the bottom image you see an example of how you visualize a cohort analysis in this tool.
+In the bottom image, you see an example of how you visualize a cohort in this tool.
 The segments (devices traffic) are divided into date cohorts (usage of devices) and then analyzed week by week to extract insights into performance.

 3. Regression analysis

 Let's bring it down with an example.
 Imagine you did a regression analysis of your sales in 2019 and discovered that variables like product quality, store design, customer service, marketing campaigns, and sales channels affected the overall result.
 Now you want to use regression to analyze which of these variables changed or if any new ones appeared during 2020.
 For example, you couldn’t sell as much in your physical store due to COVID lockdowns.
 Therefore, your sales could’ve either dropped in general or increased in your online channels.
-Like this, you can understand which independent variables affected the overall performance of your dependent variable, annual sales.
+Through this, you can understand which independent variables affected the overall performance of your dependent variable, annual sales.

 If you want to go deeper into this type of analysis, check out this article and learn more about how you can benefit from regression.